ceejbot/version-swap/README.md

 ## Building

 This is a Rust project.
 To build, start by installing the Rust toolchain with [rustup](https://rustup.rs) then run `cargo build`.
 There are some development conveniences available in the [justfile](https://just.systems).
 Run `cargo install just` to take advantage of them.
+While Skyrim only runs on Windows, the tool can be built and run on any OS Rust supports.
+I've been testing by running it against a game installation mounted through samba on an ARM Mac laptop.

 The source is in a single file and quite short, but you can generate and read the usual programmer documentation by running `cargo doc --open`.